wuelnerdotexe/nvim/README.md

 | Normal  |     `CTRL` + `<F11>`      | Debug step into targets                 |
 | Normal  |     `SHIFT` + `<F11>`     | Debug step out                          |

-**NOTE:** Only custom keymaps unique to this configuration are documented here.
+**NOTE:** only custom keymaps unique to this configuration are documented here.
 There are many more keymaps available by default in each installed plugin, in addition to the hundreds that come with Vim by default.

 ## Recommendations